monarch-initiative/dipper/resources/orphanet/README.md

 and that is a test set
-at the top of the file there is a count of Disorders in the llist that need to be changed to however many are in the file (four in this case)
+at the top of the file there is a count of Disorders in the list that need to be changed to however many are in the file (four in this case)

 ```
 sed -i 's|<DisorderList count="[0-9]*">|<DisorderList count="4">|' orphatest.xml

 ```